Posted on: 06-07-2017 in Financial Planning

-Money can be the big eye-opener.
-It is the foundation of all your plans, since all major decisions need to be budgeted, but SunTrust Bank found in a 2015 survey that it was the number one source of stress in a relationship.
+Money can be a big eye-opener.
+It is the foundation of all your plans since all major decisions need to be budgeted, but SunTrust Bank found in a 2015 survey that it was the number one source of stress in a relationship.
 YourTango, the relationships-focused publication, cited finances in the top ten reasons for divorce.

 Specific discussions and plans are suggested at, or near, the outset of your life together for all the ‘biggies’.
 The following arguably fall into that category.

 A shared financial journey starts by frankly assessing your present situation and establishing a common priority.
 That way, you don’t start off at different purposes, with one partner working hard to pay off a mutually-used credit card while the other has their eye on that ski holiday package, only to later clash.
 Sounds simple, but the concrete need of the present is the vital first step when establishing the habit of discussing money.
 Then when that present goal or need is achieved, you have that precedent that your mutual understanding and focus can really pay off.